noolan/Laravel-SirTrevorJS/README.md

 ### thujohn/twitter

-To get tweets, this project uses [twitter-l4](https://github.com/thujohn/twitter-l4), the laravel 5 version, so you must have a valid developer account of Twitter and add config file of twitter-l4 :
+To get tweets, this project uses [twitter-l4](https://github.com/thujohn/twitter-l4), the laravel 5 version, so you must have a valid developer account of Twitter and add config file of twitter-l4.

-    php artisan config:publish thujohn/twitter

-and add `"Thujohn\Twitter\TwitterServiceProvider"` to your list of providers in your `app/config/app.php`.
+ > Please follow instruction in [Github project page](https://github.com/thujohn/twitter-l4/tree/2.0).

 ## Configuration file

 Next, you must migrate config :

-    php artisan config:publish caouecs/sirtrevorjs
+    php artisan vendor:publish

-After installation, the config file is located at *app/config/packages/caouecs/sirtrevorjs/sir-trevor-js.php*.
+After installation, the config file is located at *app/config/sir-trevor-js.php*.

 You can define :